ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

   This is not to be confused with an "application group", which has relevance at the application level and whose members are in this case the Clients acting as Publishers and/or Subscribers for a topic.

 Examples throughout this document are expressed in CBOR diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Section G of RFC8610}}.
-Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.
+Diagnostic notation comments are often used to provide a textual representation of the parameters' keys and values.

 # Application Profile Overview {#overview}